 How About The New British Airways First Class?

 British Airways has just announced that they are introducing a refreshed experience in first-class as of March 31, 2019.
-This includes new bedding, amenities, and menus, “that would not look out of place in a revered five-star British hotel”.
+This includes new bedding, amenities, and menus “that would not look out of place in a revered five-star British hotel”.
 These changes are purely simply soft product changes.

 British Airways will also be introducing a slightly modified first-class seat later this year on the 777s that feature their new business class, but the details of that haven’t been announced yet.

-The big changes are amended pajamas and amenity kits; loungewear from British fashion brand Temperley London, with separate options for men and women, and new amenity kits introduced, featuring Temperley’s “Star” design.
+The big changes are amended pajamas and amenity kits, loungewear from British fashion brand Temperley London, with separate options for men and women, and new amenity kits introduced, featuring Temperley’s “Star” design.
 The bags will be filled with products from Elemis, including items to cleanse, revive, and hydrate.

 There will also be new bedding with a 400 thread count bedding, accompanied by a foam-fiber mattress topper, in addition to a new day blanket.

-New First a la carte menus, focused on “fresh seasonal ingredients and British provenance” served on new bone china crockery, designed by William Edwards, and will be accompanied by cutlery from Studio William along with Dartington glassware, with champagne and wine being served in stemware, and spirits and soft drinks being served in cut-glass tumblers.
+New First a la carte menus, focused on “fresh seasonal ingredients and British provenance” served on new bone china crockery, designed by William Edwards, and will be accompanied by cutlery from Studio William along with Dartington glassware, with champagne and wine served in stemware, spirits and soft drinks being served in cut-glass tumblers.

 While these improvements will make BA in First Class slightly better, it still doesn’t make their First Class even slightly comparable to the likes of Etihad with their First Class apartments.
-It just isn’t that great and without a major overhaul will never be close to its competitors.
+It just isn’t that great and, without a major overhaul, will never be close to its competitors.

 A380 Club World Business Class Cabin

-The innovative “Ying/Yang” seat plan is unique to British Airways: window and middle seats face backward, while aisle seats face forwards.
+The innovative “Ying/Yang” seat plan is unique to British Airways: window and middle seats face backward, while aisle seats face forward.
 Because of this unique concept, you may have to jump over other passenger’s feet to reach the aisle when seated in a backward-facing seat.
 On the lower deck of the Airbus, the seats have a classic 2-4-2 layout (similar to what is found on BA’s 747 and 777 fleet: A,B – D,E,F,G – J,K).
 On the upper deck, the seats have a 2-3-2 layout (A,B – D,E,F – J,K), so there is more space for fewer passengers.

 Current Club World Seat

 All Club World seats on the Airbus A380 offer the same degree of comfort, with a seat pitch of 72 inches (182 cm) and a seat cushion width of 20 inches (50 cm).
-The angle of maximum seat recline is 180 degrees, and the overall length of the seat when fully reclined (and when tilting the separate footrest) is a 6ft (183cm) flat-bed.
+The angle of maximum seat recline is 180 degrees, and the overall length of the seat when fully reclined (and when tilting the separate footrest) is a 6ft (183cm) flatbed.
 It also has a reclined Z position for relaxing and watching films in a near-recumbent position.
-Next to the seat, you can find the seat controls, the entertainment controls, reading light, and a power port.
+Next to the seat, you can find the seat controls, the entertainment controls, a reading light, and a power port.

 Best Club World seat On A380